 In-car electronics controlled via BCM

 The benefits associated with a BCM substantially outweigh these challenges and shortcomings, however.
-Once auto electronic units are integrated and controlled via a body control module system, you can forget about conventional replacement and repair of car electronics.
-Here’s what you get with a BCM:
+Once auto electronic units are integrated and controlled via a body control module system, you can forget about conventional replacement and repair of damaged electronics.
+Here’s what you get with a BCM in car:

 - Fewer electronic modules and fewer cables